 Understanding pipe fittings is crucial for designing, installing, and maintaining plumbing systems.
 These components connect, control, or redirect the flow of water, gas, or waste.
 Identifying the right fitting for the job can be challenging with so many options available.
+Selecting a wax ring of the appropriate size is crucial for proper installation.
+Ensure the bathroom floor is finished before installing the flange.
+Properly bolting the toilet to a stable and level base is essential.
+Working with a cast iron flange that interfaces with lead pipes can be challenging.

 Elbow fittings change the pipe's direction.
 Available in angles like 90°, 45°, and 22.5°, they can make sharp or gradual turns in any piping system.
 They are commonly used in water supply lines and drainage systems with materials like copper pipe fittings.
+Elbow fittings are essential in manufacturing processes for creating efficient piping systems.

 Flange fittings are flat, round connectors that secure pipes to walls or other fixtures.
 One common application is the toilet flange, which connects toilets to drainpipes.
+Installing flange fittings often requires specific tools to ensure a secure and leak-proof connection.

 U-shaped traps, such as the P-trap under a sink, prevent sewer gases from entering your home and help catch debris that could otherwise clog the drainage system.
 These are often made with PVC pipe fittings for durability.